 \section{Conclusion}

 In conclusion, we have investigated neutron invisible decays in the JUNO LS detector.
-The triple coincidence characteristic arising from the invisible decays of $s$-shell neutrons in $^{12}{\rm C}$ has been briefly described, providing insight into the development of a dedicated selection criteria applied to the signal sample generated with the full simulation.
-To correctly select triple coincidence signals from the experimental data and minimize the influence of Single, we have developed two muon veto strategies and implemented two types of multiplicity cut methods tailored to the characteristics of both signal and backgrounds.
+The triple coincidence characteristic arising from the invisible decays of $s$-shell neutrons in $^{12}{\rm C}$ has been briefly described, providing insight into the development of dedicated selection criteria applied to the signal sample generated with the full simulation.
+To correctly select triple coincidence signals from the experimental data and minimize the influence of the uncorrelated single signals, we have developed two muon veto strategies and implemented two types of multiplicity cut methods tailored to the characteristics of both the signal and backgrounds.
 On the other hand, we have conducted a detailed estimation of all potential backgrounds, which have been classified into six categories: IBD+Single, Isotope($^{9}$Li/$^{8}$He)+Single, FN+Single, $^{13}$C($\alpha$,n)$^{16}$O+Single, Accidental backgrounds, and Atm-$\nu$ NC events.
 It is observed that the IBD+Single and Atm-$\nu$ NC events are the dominant backgrounds.
-To suppress backgrounds further, we employ the PSD and MVA techniques in both searches.
-After 10 years of JUNO data taking, the expected background numbers for \Ninv and \NNinv are 4.07~$\pm$~0.68 and 0.69 $\pm$ 0.64, with final signal efficiencies of 26.7\% and 42.3\%.
-Finally, we find that with two years of data, JUNO will yield an improvement by an order of magnitude with respect to the current best limits.
-After 10 years of data taking, the expected sensitivities for JUNO are $\tau/B( n \rightarrow { inv} ) > 5.0 \times 10^{31} \, {\rm yr}$ and $\tau/B( nn \rightarrow { inv} ) > 1.4 \times 10^{32} \, {\rm yr}$ at a 90\% confidence level.
+To suppress backgrounds further, we employ pulse shape discrimination and multivariate analysis techniques in both searches.
+After 10 years of JUNO data taking, the expected background numbers for \Ninv and \NNinv are 4.07~$\pm$~0.68 and 0.69 $\pm$ 0.64, with final signal efficiencies of 26.7\% and 42.3\%, respectively.
+Finally, we have found that with two years of data, JUNO will yield an improvement by an order of magnitude with respect to the current best limits.
+After 10 years of data taking, the expected sensitivities for JUNO are $\tau/B( n \rightarrow { inv} ) > 5.0 \times 10^{31} \, {\rm yr}$ and $\tau/B( nn \rightarrow { inv} ) > 1.4 \times 10^{32} \, {\rm yr}$ at the 90\% confidence level.